 How long do NewSmile and Byte take?

 NewSmile takes 4–6 months for all-day treatment and 8–10 for nighttime treatment.
-Byte takes an average of four months for all-day treatment and just five for their nighttime-only plan.
+Byte says the average length of their treatment plans is 4–5 months for all-day treatment and 5–6 months for Byte At-Night.

 Can I wear my aligners only at night?